reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 ### Type of Consumers of Kinesis Data Streams
 Kinesis Data Streams API is a low-level method of reading streaming data.
 We have to take care of polling the stream, checkpointing processed records, running multiple instances, etc. So in most practical situations, we use the following methods for creating consumer applications for reading data from the stream:

 1. **AWS Lambda**: We can use an [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) function to process records in an Amazon Kinesis data stream.
 AWS Lambda integrates natively with Amazon Kinesis Data Stream as a consumer to process data ingested through a data stream by taking care of the polling, checkpointing, and error handling functions.
-Please refer to the [AWS Lambda documentation](https://docs.aws.amazon.com/lambda/latest/dg/with-kinesis.html) for the steps to configure a Lambda function with a Kinesis Data Stream as consumer.
+Please refer to the [AWS Lambda documentation](https://docs.aws.amazon.com/lambda/latest/dg/with-kinesis.html) for the steps to configure a Lambda function as a consumer to a Kinesis Data Stream.

 2. **Kinesis Client Library (KCL)**: We can build a consumer application for Amazon Kinesis Data Streams using the Kinesis Client Library (KCL).
 The KCL is different from the Kinesis Data Streams API used earlier.
 It provides a layer of abstraction around the low-level tasks like connecting to the stream, reading the record from the stream, checkpointing processed records, and reacting to resharding.
 For information on using KCL, check the [documentation](https://docs.aws.amazon.com/streams/latest/dev/developing-consumers-with-kcl-v2.html) for developing KCL consumers.